jbjbjb1/TogglCon/README.md

 * Add functionality to sum up hours against documents on certain projects

 # Improvements completed
+* 26/6/23 - updated to fix 'fast fill' working and gave preview of data, removed 'today' menu option
 * 24/6/23 - updated from Pxxx-x... to PROxxx-x... & similar for WIP.
 * 24/6/23 - fixed issue of cross_ref.xlsx file always not importing first row
 * 13/7/22 - tracking was missing off the auto created settings file causing the program to crash